Krakhra/S3-File-System-Command-Interface/README.txt

 s3:/bucket/test/testfile.txt . (my extra feature)

 4. For the files types in ls -l I simplified it to only show folder and file extension.
 I was not sure what exactly was wanted :(

+5. For upload, I assumed that if a total path is not present there will only be 2 arguments.
+Ex(upload <filename>) things to fix so far, ls -l for buckets